 3. Know your area and the weather!

-Like in Sydney, each suburbs in Melbourne is well known for certain things.
+Like in Sydney, each suburb in Melbourne is well known for certain things.
 For example, if you are into horse racing Flemington is your best option, water lovers Brighton or St Kilda, live music-lovers, hair buns hipsters Collingwood, Fitzroy or Brunswick and if you are into grand homes, large perfectly maintained gardens, Hawthorn, South Yarra or Toorak are your best picks.
-Depending on the suburbs the real estate property price varies for renting as well as buying although this year it has dropped a lot more than earlier years.
+Depending on the suburbs the real estate property price varies for renting as well as buying although this year it has dropped a lot more than in earlier years.

-Although I have only been here a few times before I did witness how the north and south cultural divide just like in Sydney, where people shun those living on the other side of the Yarra, odd and concerning.
+Although I have only been here a few times before I did witness how the north and south cultural divide just like in Sydney, where people shun those living on the other side of the Yarra, is odd and concerning.
 And the cool people tend to live north-side and the posh people live south-side.

-Another thing I want to highlight is Melbourne is knowns for its 4 seasons in one day weather!
+Another thing I want to highlight is Melbourne is knowns for its 4 seasons in one-day weather!
 So carrying a handy umbrella in your bag and layering your clothes is the best way to go unless you plan out your days meticulously to avoid the rain, storm, and wind.

 4. Get Cultured

 Based on my limited experience and what everyone’s been telling me Melbourne is more into Good coffee, Arts, sports, and comedy scene than Sydney.
-Think of all the national galleries showcasing incredible arts, mouth-watering food scene, everyone’s favorite racing day in November, and AFL for the sports fan and Melbourne Comedy Festival.
-I am looking forward to visiting and sharing all the new places I will be going (when we are allowed) on my Instagram and here in the blog.
+Think of all the national galleries showcasing incredible arts, a mouth-watering food scene, everyone’s favorite racing day in November, and AFL for the sports fan and Melbourne Comedy Festival.
+I am looking forward to visiting and sharing all the new places I will be going to (when we are allowed) on my Instagram and here in the blog.
 If you are interested to follow along, subscribe here.

 5. Keep an open mind

 It can certainly feel overwhelming with the number of things you have to do after your move to Melbourne.
-Perhaps buying a new bed, or which vacuum cleaner to get, or which wifi provider to go with, or what colour sofa or table to get, then dealing with deliveries, and the 5K rules and how far is your office from home, getting groceries or how to make new friends in a new city or understanding how MYKI works!
+Perhaps buying a new bed, or which vacuum cleaner to get, or which wifi provider to go with, or what color sofa or table to get, then dealing with deliveries, and the 5K rules and how far is your office from home, getting groceries or how to make new friends in a new city or understanding how MYKI works!